Nursing Accelerated (Bachelor of Science in Nursing)

 You’re ready to earn your Bachelor of Science in Nursing (BSN) through our accelerated program if you have a non-nursing bachelor’s degree or higher.
 Through the College of Nursing’s accelerated BSN degree program, you can do that in just 12 months.
 Join our community of healers and leaders in one of the nation’s most successful and longest running accelerated nursing programs.

 Our fully accredited program recognizes and builds on your past education and experiences.
-We offer rolling admissions, so you can submit an application at anytime throughout the year.
 Classes start each January and August on the Omaha and Phoenix campuses.
 January classes are also available on our campus in Hastings, Nebraska.

 With a population of nearly 1 million in the greater Omaha area, you’ll find a dynamic, energetic city that is continually transforming itself.
 Omaha is known for its cultural diversity, work ethic and friendliness.
 You’ll have access to exceptional hands-on learning experiences, including with CHI Health, the area’s largest healthcare provider.